mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 Get in touch with the MapSwipe team (e.g. in Slack) to get access to an existing Firebase Instance for development purposes.

 Check list:
-1. Clone repo from GitHub.
+1. Github: Clone repo from GitHub.
-2. Install GDAL/OGR and GDAL for Python on your machine.
+2. Requirements: Install GDAL/OGR and GDAL for Python on your machine.
-3. Set environment variables and get a Service Account Key File.
+3. Configuration: Set environment variables and get a Service Account Key File.
-4. Set up local Postgres database using Docker.
+4. Database: Set up local Postgres database using Docker.
-5. Install MapSwipe Workers Python package.
+5. Python-Package: Install MapSwipe Workers Python package.
 6. Run MapSwipe Workers.

 ## Installation

-### Requirements

-MapSwipe Workers requires GDAL/OGR (`gdal-bin`) and GDAL for Python (`libgdal-dev`, `python-gdal`) to be installed.
-Furthermore, we rely on Docker to set up Postgres.

 ### Clone from GitHub